On alternating-conjugate splitting methods: Concluding remarks

 \section{Concluding remarks}

-In this work we have shown that, alternating in the implementation a given splitting method with complex coefficients with the same scheme with the complex conjugate coefficients, results in a new (alternating-conjugate) scheme with good long time behavior and favorable preservation properties when applied to several classes of linear problems.
-For more general systems, and due to the special structure of the corresponding modified vector field, it also preserves geometric structures up to higher orders than the order of the method itself.
+In this work we have shown that, {concatenating a given splitting method involving complex coefficients $\alpha_j$ with the same scheme but with the complex conjugate coefficients $\overline{\alpha}_j$}, results in a new (alternating-conjugate) scheme with good long time behavior and favorable preservation properties when applied to several classes of linear problems.
 This analysis shows, in addition, that it is possible to get alternating-conjugate composition methods of order $p$ directly, without requiring concatenating methods of the same order $p$.
-Some of the new schemes thus constructed exhibit a good efficiency in comparison with standard composition methods with real coefficients for some problems.
+Some of the new schemes thus constructed exhibit good efficiency for some problems in comparison with standard composition methods with real coefficients.

-Although these composition schemes have been originally designed for the numerical integration of the linear system \eqref{prm1}, several extensions are possible.
-Thus, in particular, we could consider the application of these methods to different classes of linear and nonlinear evolution partial differential equations, such as Schr\"odinger and Gross--Pitaevskii equations.
-They can also be applied to nonlinear differential equations with an analytic vector field, since it is then possible to transform the original nonlinear problem into eq. \eqref{prm1} with the Lie formalism \cite{blanes24smf}.